Mike Ayres – Senior Manager

 - Reasonable Assurance – a ‘positive opinion’ that the firm is correctly complying with the CASS requirements.

-The report is sent to the FCA.
+The report is sent directly from the auditor to the FCA.

 The report is sent to the client (though addressed to the FCA) and the FCA may then ask to see it.
 It is the responsibility of the firm to identify whether they need an Assurance report, a statutory auditor is not expected to check whether there is a requirement.